eQR-code/QRtree/README.md

 # QRtree
 QRtree is project aim at embedding a program that implements a decision three into a QR code.
 QRtree is one of the possibile dialects that can be embedded in a QR code, and all the possible dialects are named QR script.

-The QR tree dialect was firtly defined in the following specifications: LINK AL DOCUMENTO CHE STIAMO REALIZZANDO SU OVERLEAF
+The QR tree dialect was firtly defined in the following specifications: LINK TO THE SPECIFICATION DOCUMENT WHEN PUBLISHED.

 # Release history
-- 2023/01/15: Version v1.0 released.
+- 2023/05/12: Version v1.0 released.
 Contributors that worked on this edition are Stefano Scanzio, Matteo Rosani, and Mattia Scamuzzi

 # Notes
-- The eQR code was generated using the ``binary'' mode
+- The eQR code was generated using the ``binary'' mode.
 - In the implementation it was privilaged the maximum possible ``correction level`` at the cost of having a higher ``version``, in order to improve reliability of QR code read operations.

 # Limitations
-If compared with the specifications defined in LINK AL DOCUMENTO CHE STIAMO REALIZZANDO SU OVERLEAF The version v1.0 has the following limitation:
+If compared with the specifications defined in LINK TO THE SPECIFICATION DOCUMENT WHEN PUBLISHED The version v1.0 has the following limitation:
 - References are encoded with an extensible format limited to the following cases 4 bits, 8 bits, 16 bits and 32 bits
 - Jumps are encoded with an extensible format limited to the following cases 4 bits, 8 bits, 16 bits and 32 bits